humberto-ortiz/megaprobe-lab/content/israel.md

 -------------------------------

+### Week 7: (3-7/July)
+- Coming Soon

 ### Week 6: (26-30/June)
 - Watching most BD2K [video resources](https://www.youtube.com/channel/UCKIDQOa0JcUd3K9C1TS7FLQ) on working with statistics, big data, & causal modeling
 - Found [this awesome paper/primer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1963499/) by Chris J Needham, James R Bradford, Andrew J Bulpitt, and David R Westhead, Fran Lewitter (Editor) to aid me in the task of understanding and explaining causal discovery research
- - The date for the presentation of the abstract approaches
+- The date for the presentation of the abstract approaches, an early draft can be found [here](https://docs.google.com/document/d/1YSySBattVrfQ82OIaBkGO-f5Mti5_vG6ApTLRApRHRc/edit?usp=sharing)
- - Research round-table coming up this Week
+- Research round-table came up this Week, it went great, through constant discussion of my research topic I am able to refine my understanding of my work and it's importance, which in turns helps me a lot in presenting and advancing it

 ### Week 5: (19-23/June)
 - Reference and Citation management talk